 It may be surprising to many that the most successful coach of all whose early contact with the game came with the Broncos is one who holds the ongoing record for most wins in the history of collegiate women’s hockey.
 He’s Rhode Island’s own Bill Mandigo.

-Bill has been the head coach of the women’s DIII hockey program at Middlebury College in Vermont since 1988.
-As he prepares to enter his 31st year in 2018, his coaching record is 561-147-42 for a remarkable .776 winning percentage.
+Bill was a 3-sport standout at Burrillville High School and later at Wesleyan University in Connecticut.
+He has been the head coach of the women’s DIII hockey program at Middlebury College in Vermont since 1988.
+Now in his 32nd year behind the bench, his coaching record has grown to 587-155-45 for a remarkable .746 winning percentage.

-His 561 coaching wins are 97 more than the 464 recorded by the coach with the second highest total, Harvard’s Katey Stone.
-Brown University’s former coach, Cranston’s Margaret “Digit” Murphy, once held the mark for most wins while coaching the Lady Bears, the oldest women’s hockey program in the nation.
+His 587 coaching wins are 72 more than the coach with the second highest total, former Olympian, Mark Johnson, head coach of the women at the University of Wisconsin.
+RI Hockey Hall of Famer, Margaret “Digit” Murphy, once held the mark for most wins while coaching the Lady Bears at Brown University, home of the oldest women’s hockey program in the nation.
 She ended her collegiate coaching career with 318 victories, placing her 13th among the winningest all time.

 Mandigo’s Panther teams have won 5 national championships and 21 league titles; 10 in NESCAC (New England Small College Athletic Conference), 6 in the ECAC (Eastern Collegiate Athletic Conference), 2 in the AWCHA (American Women’s College Hockey Alliance national championship) and 3 in the NCAA.